freightapis/ssc/README.md

 ## Feedback and Discussion

 Please use the [discussions tab](https://github.com/freightapis/ssc/discussions) to leave feedback on the specification.
-If you find any specific issues with the specifications, please create an issue on the [issues tab](https://github.com/freightapis/ssc/issues).
+If you find any specific issues with the specifications, please create an issue in the [issues tab](https://github.com/freightapis/ssc/issues).